fattihkoca/vuejs-ajax/README.md

 ```

 ## <a name="history"></a> History
 History setting is usage of PushState (HTML history API).
+Default value is `false`.

 PushState (changing the URL of the page without refreshing the page) to create a faster browsing experience.
 This means less elements to load and therefore faster browsing.